Complete guide to car insurance for Uber drivers and other rideshare services.

 What kind of insurance does Uber provide?

-Uber has its own insurance for drivers.
-This insurance comes with $1 million of injury liability cover.
+While driving for Uber, you are covered by their commercial automobile insurance policy which covers up to $1 million of liability per incident.
 In addition, Uber also offers $1 million in uninsured/underinsured motorist bodily coverage to all occupants in the rideshare vehicle in the event another motorist caused the accident without adequate insurance.

 - Uber and Lyft covers your car in the event of a collision of comprehensive claim but only if you have collision and comprehensive policies in your own personal policy.